BaoNghia/segmentbox/README.md

-# Torchbox - a fully customizable deep learning implementation solution in Pytorch
+# Segmentbox - a fully customizable deep learning implementation solution in Pytorch
 implement and fine-tune your deep learning model in an easy, customizable and fastest way

-First version created in Oct 2019 by @lexuanhieu131297
+First version created in Oct 2019 by @lexuanhieu

 # Introduction